 Emission factors can be retrieved from databases from a number of free and paid sources, including:

 Did you know?
-The Emission Management module of Envoria’s ESG reporting software features more than 15,000 emission factors helping companies to calculate their emissions without the exhausting search of external databases.
+The Emission Management module of Envoria’s ESG reporting software allows companies to access more than 60,000 emission factors, helping them calculate their emissions without the exhausting search of external databases.

 Calculate your emissions